-Given this unprecedented census and failure of Congress to invest, CEFCO is partnering with public agencies to raise Oregon funds and implement an equitable Hard to Count (HTC) Campaign through a pooled and aligned Census Equity Fund, administered by United Way of the Columbia-Willamette.
+Given this unprecedented census, CEFCO is partnering with public agencies to raise Oregon funds and implement an equitable Hard to Count (HTC) Campaign through a pooled and aligned Census Equity Fund, administered by United Way of the Columbia-Willamette.

 Dancing Hearts Consulting

-Dancing Hearts, led by founder and principal consultant, Esperanza Tervalon-Garrett, is a values-driven political consulting firm of innovative thinkers who bring on-the-ground experience to bring a more reflective, responsive and accountable American Democracy.
+Dancing Hearts Consulting was selected through a competitive RFP process in January 2019.
+Dancing Hearts, led by founder and CEO, Esperanza Tervalon-Garrett, is a values-driven political consulting firm of innovative thinkers who bring on-the-ground experience to bring a more reflective, responsive and accountable American Democracy.
 Esperanza has spent the last 17 years building political power for working class, immigrant, and communities of color in Oakland, around the state of California, and across the country.
 Her unique role and work at the intersection of progressive politics, the social justice movement and progressive philanthropy has earned her dozens of awards including the 2010 Redford Center Art of Activism Awards, the Oakland League of Women Voters’ Democracy Award 2014, and the Alameda Labor Council’s Community Organization of the Year 2015.

-Dancing Hearts will be working with a set of community partners now through June 30 to develop a comprehensive implementation plan for a Get Out the Count 2020 Census campaign targeting Hard to Count (HTC) populations across Oregon.
-They will continue working through the implementation of the plan in 2020 and support redistricting efforts in 2021.
+Since February 2019, Dancing Hearts has been working with a coalition of community partners from across the state to develop and implement a comprehensive campaign plan targeting Hard to Count (HTC) populations across Oregon.
+They will continue working through the implementation of the plan in 2020.
+Read the full HTC campaign plan, #WeCountOregon, below: